YugantM/textcleaner/README.md

   - tokenize the text-data on one call
   - stemming & lemmatization powered by NLTK

-> The goal is to make basic cleaning of data hassle free.
-> Most of the developers who are working with text data have
-> faced this situation where data is not consumable
-> and they end up wasting their time on these issues
-> rather than fine tunning the model and get better accuracy.
-> In that scenario this library can be useful and save you a tone
-> of time.

 ### Links
 Pypi address: [hyperlink](https://pypi.org/project/textcleaner/) <br>
 Documentation: [hyperlink](https://yugantm.github.io/textcleaner/) <br>